ralphbartley/CV/README.md

 **College of Veterinary Medicine, University of Illinois in Urbana-Champaign** (Sep '09 - Sep '10)
 _Undergraduate Research Assistant_
   - Demonstrated ability to work independently to a high standard, propagating mammalian cell lines, growing virii and conducting cancer treatment experiments in mice.
-  - Promoted to paid work and trusted with supervision of the lab while staff were away at a conference for two weeks.
+  - Maintained my position outside of term time and trusted with supervision of the lab while staff were away at a conference for two weeks.

 ## Education